ianmiell/shutit/README.md

      - loads more to come

-If you have an existing bash script it is relatively trivial to port to this to get going with docker and start shipping containers (see create\_skeleton.sh below).
+If you have an existing bash script it is relatively trivial to port to this to get going with docker and start shipping containers.
 You can also use this to prototype builds before porting to whatever configuration management tool you ultimately choose.

 As a by-product of this design, you can use it in a similar way to chef/puppet